elastic/connectors-ruby/.github/PULL_REQUEST_TEMPLATE.md

 #### Pre-Review Checklist
 - [ ] Covered the changes with automated tests
 - [ ] Tested the changes locally
+- [ ] (Elastic Only) Built gems and tested that Enterprise Search works well with new gem versions

 #### Changes Requiring Extra Attention